Two great rimfires go head-to-head…

 Rifles chambered in .22 LR are as abundant as any on the market.
 Mossberg offers several, including the Mossberg Blaze, an autoloading rimfire that features a 16½-inch blued barrel with a 1:16-inch twist rate and a nimble weight of just 3.66 pounds.
 It’s the perfect rifle for new and young shooters, light to carry afield and extremely accurate.

-Available with 10- and 25-round magazines, the Blaze features either adjustable open sights or an optional Dead Ringer Holographic Green Dot Sight.
-A Picatinny top rail can also be added for other optic configurations.
-Nothing is more fun that pounding ground squirrels with a semi-auto .22, a niche the Blaze fills perfectly.
+Available with 10- and 25-round magazines, the Blaze features open sights and a Picatinny top rail can be added for optic configurations.
+Nothing is more fun than pounding ground squirrels with a semi-auto .22, a niche the Blaze fills perfectly.

-Mossberg also offers lever- and bolt-action .22s, a useful feature for those wanting to learn how to successfully operate either type of rifle.
-The Mossberg International 802 Plinkster is a bolt-action .22 available in several configurations, features a 10-round magazine and 18-inch barrel.
+Mossberg also offers a bolt-action .22, a useful feature for those wanting to learn how to successfully operate this type of rifle.
+The Mossberg International 802 Plinkster is a bolt-action .22 available in two configurations, features a 10-round magazine and 18-inch barrel.

 The Need for Speed: The .17 HMR